-The Pier Falls is a disaster short story by English author Mark Haddon. - AsNotedIn
+The Pier Falls, a short story by English author Mark Haddon, is a disaster tale set at the seashore. - AsNotedIn

 Y/M/D | Association | Description | Place | Locale | Food | Event | |